shiguredo/packer-templates/README.rst

     $ packer build template.json

-If you want to build only virtualbox or vmware.
+If you want to build only virtualbox.

 ::